I have written some lines about database corruption and the ways to handle them in the past.

 Who is the one to blame here?
 Is it the admin?
 Of course, it was his responsibility to take care of the backup so he has to get some “feedback” on this.

 But in most cases, I have seen the DBA has taken care of the backup – once when he set it up in the scheduler.
-After that, he thought “It’s running automatic, so my job is done.”
+After that, he thought “It’s running automatically, so my job is done.”

 This is a false belief of secureness, no doubt about that.

 But at the same time the task of ensuring that the backup strategy works is unnecessarily hard.
-There is no automatic process that performs a backup, restores the backup, checks the restored database for errors and returns the outcome of this process to the DBA in an easy to use manner.
+There is no automatic process that performs a backup, restores the backup, checks the restored database for errors, and returns the outcome of this process to the DBA in an easy-to-use manner.